Wilensky's

 Wilensky's Light Lunch, also known as Wilensky's, is a kosher-style lunch counter located on Fairmount Avenue West in Montreal, Quebec, Canada.
-Opened in 1932 by Moe Wilensky, the restaurant was immortalized in Mordecai Richler's novel, The Apprenticeship of Duddy Kravitz.
+Opened in 1932 by Moe Wilensky, the restaurant is widely believed to have inspired scenes in Mordecai Richler's novel, The Apprenticeship of Duddy Kravitz as either Eddy's Cigar & Soda or Moe's Cigar Store.
 Scenes in the film version of the book were shot in the restaurant.

 Products

 Wilensky's is most famous for its Special: a grilled salami-from-beef and bologna-from-beef sandwich with mustard on a kaiser roll, pressed flat from the grill — mustard is compulsory, as a sign in the restaurant announces.
 Though recognized as part of Montreal's Jewish community, the restaurant is not kosher.
-Their soda pop drinks are still mixed by hand.
+Their soda pop drinks are still mixed by hand and their syrups, used in both regular soda and in egg creams, are homemade.

 History

 Originally called Wilensky's Cigar Store, the restaurant was located at the corner of St. Urbain Street and Fairmount Avenue in Montreal's Mile End district.
 It moved to its current location in 1952 and was run by the founder's widow Ruth Wilensky (until 2012), his son Asher, daughter Sharon and granddaughter Alisa.